gianlucabencomo/Skynet-Roomba/README.md

 - Add new environments by creating MuJoCo XMLs and corresponding Python wrappers.
 - Implement new agent models in `models/`.
-- Contribute documentation in `docs/` and per-folder `README.md` files.

 ---